mathewgomas-alfred/mathewgomas.io/tutorials/seexpr.rst

 shape.
 As they are mathematically defined, they can be resized to suit your needs without losing resolution.

 SeExpr belongs to a different class, *procedural graphics*.
-Similarly to vector graphics, procedural graphics only need a few KBs of secondary storage for their definition.
+Similar to vector graphics, procedural graphics only need a few KBs of secondary storage for their definition.
 But they are not defined by mathematical formulae; you actually *code* how the color is calculated at each point of the texture.